University of Arizona: Admissions

+The UA is considered a "selective" university by U.S. News & World Report.

+In the 2014–2015 academic year, 68 freshman students were National Merit Scholars.

+UA students hail from all states in the U.S. While nearly 69% of students are from Arizona, nearly 11% are from California, and 8% are international.

 Honors College

 The University of Arizona W.A.
 Franke Honors College provides a program for over 4,500 students that creates a smaller community feel like that of a liberal arts college within a large research institution.
 It started in 1962 with an acceptance of seventy-five students and has grown to 5,508 in the academic year 2016–2017.
-The main offices for the University of Arizona Honors College are at N Fremont Ave and E Mabel St, inside the newly constructed Honors Village.
 It was renamed from the Honors College to the W.A.
-Franke Honors College in recognition of a $25 million gift commitment made by William A. "Bill" Franke, his wife, Carolyn, and the Franke family.
+Franke Honors College in recognition of a $25 million gift commitment made by William A. "Bill" Franke.

 Research

 Arizona is classified among "R1: Doctoral Universities – Very high research activity".
-The university's research expenditure in fiscal year 2018 was $687.1 million.
+The University of Arizona aims to reach $1 billion annually in research expenditures.
+The university achieved $954 million in FY2023, which places it among the top 4% of public universities in the nation.
 Arizona is the fourth most awarded public university by NASA for research.
 The UA was awarded over $325 million for its Lunar and Planetary Laboratory (LPL) to lead NASA's 2007–08 mission to Mars to explore the Martian Arctic, and $800 million for its OSIRIS-REx mission, the first in U.S. history to sample an asteroid.
 The LPL's work in the Cassini spacecraft orbit around Saturn is larger than any other university globally.
 The U of A laboratory designed and operated the atmospheric radiation investigations and imaging on the probe.
 The UA operates the HiRISE camera, a part of the Mars Reconnaissance Orbiter.
 While using the HiRISE camera in 2011, UA alumnus Lujendra Ojha and his team discovered proof of liquid water on the surface of Mars—a discovery confirmed by NASA in 2015.
 UA receives more NASA grants annually than the next nine top NASA-Jet Propulsion Laboratory-funded universities combined.
 As of March 2016, the UA's Lunar and Planetary Laboratory is actively involved in ten spacecraft missions: Cassini VIMS; Grail; the HiRISE camera orbiting Mars; the Juno mission orbiting Jupiter; Lunar Reconnaissance Orbiter (LRO); Maven, which will explore Mars' upper atmosphere and interactions with the Sun; Solar Probe Plus, a historic mission into the Sun's atmosphere for the first time; Rosetta's VIRTIS; WISE; and OSIRIS-REx, the first U.S. sample-return mission to a near-Earth asteroid, which launched on September 8, 2016.

 UA students have been selected as Truman, Rhodes, Goldwater, and Fulbright Scholars.
 According to The Chronicle of Higher Education, UA is among the top 25 producers of Fulbright awards in the U.S.